DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/non-state-funded-schools-in-RECT.md

 date: 2025-03-13
 ---

-## Why we're doing this
+## Context

-ECTs can serve induction at non-state-funded schools, but they do not receive DfE funding for ECF training.
-These ECTs can still do unfunded training, using the publicly accessible materials.
+ECTs can serve induction at schools that are not state-funded, but they do not receive DfE funding for ECF training.
+These ECTs can still do unfunded training, either by using the publicly accessible materials from lead providers or by schools creating their own training following the initial teacher training early career framework.

-Mainly these schools are independent schools without section 41 status (c.1100 per year) and British schools overseas (c.900 per year).
+Mainly these schools are independent schools without section 41 status (around 1100 per year) and British schools overseas (around 900 per year).

 Previously, schools needed to use the service to gain access to the DfE materials if they chose this training option for their ECTs.
-However, these materials were made publicly available last year, so we wanted to explore whether there was still a need for non-state-funded schools (without section 41 funding) to use the RECT service at all.
+However, these materials were made publicly available last year, so we wanted to explore whether there was still a need for non-state-funded schools (without section 41 funding) to use the Register early career teachers (RECT) service at all.

 ## What we did